Ocean Vuong: Personal life

 Vuong has described himself as being raised by women.
 During a conversation with a customer, his mother, a manicurist, expressed a desire to go to the beach, and pronounced the word "beach" as "bitch".
 The customer suggested she use the word "ocean" instead of "beach".
 After learning the definition of the word "ocean" — the most massive classified body of water, such as the Pacific Ocean, which connects the United States and Vietnam – she renamed her son Ocean.

 Three months before On Earth We're Briefly Gorgeous was published, Vuong's mother was diagnosed with breast cancer, and she died in November 2019.
 Vuong wrote Time Is a Mother while in mourning.
 According to Vuong, the collection of poems is the search for life after this heartbreaking event.

 In November 2021, an excerpt from On Earth We're Briefly Gorgeous was featured in that year's New South Wales Higher School Certificate exams.
 The paper, the first of two English exams taken by year twelve students in the Australian state, required examinees to read an excerpt from the novel and answer a short question responding to it.
 On the exam's conclusion, Australian school students bombarded Vuong with confused inquiries via Instagram, to which the author responded in humorous fashion.
 In one comment, in response to the mother of a student requesting more information about the excerpt, Vuong replied by asking, "Don’t y’all have Spark Notes in Australia?"
 Later, relating his own story, Vuong said: “For what it’s worth, I didn’t get into ‘uni’ either out of high school.
 I went to a local community college where I did some of my best learning.”

 Vuong is gay and is a practicing Zen Buddhist.
 He lives in Northampton, Massachusetts, with his partner, Peter Bienkowski, and his half-brother whom he took in after their mother died.
-During the Gaza war, he has been a supporter of the boycott of Israeli cultural institutions, including publishers and literary festivals.
+In light of the Gaza genocide, he has been a supporter of the boycott of Israeli cultural institutions, including publishers and literary festivals.